BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 # Computing the Digest Tree

-This section specifies how the digests for each of the Envelope cases are computed, and is normative.
+This section specifies how the digests for each of the Envelope cases are computed and is normative.
 The examples in this section may be used as test vectors.

 Each of the five enumerated Envelope cases produces an image which is used as input to a cryptographic hash function to produce the digest of its contents.